 Also, it is 60 school days.
 So if you make a request in May, it could be September or October until your evaluation is complete.
 That’s why I say don’t delay!

 I went to a workshop several years ago, and was told by PA Bureau of Special Ed that they expect that the Evaluation Report will be in the parent’s hands on Day 60.
 Not doing evaluations on Day 59 or 60, done.

 It’s been much longer than 60 days.
 What can I do?

-There are a few things you can do like file state compliance complaints.
+There are a few things you can do like file IEP compliance complaints.
+There are several different options.
 I would start the process friendly.
 Send an email, asking when you can expect the evaluation to be complete.
 Go up the chain of command if necessary.
 Learn about RTII and see if that might be appropriate for your child and request it to begin in the interim.

 Here’s the thing I find.
 Parents are upset, frustrated, a whole lot of emotions.
 And they often don’t know what to focus on, so I find that too often, they focus on timelines.
 Timelines are specific and measurable, right?
 It’s an easy “win” for the parent if they can say “A-HA!
 You are late!”

 As an advocate, I encourage my clients to focus on the big picture.
 What’s more important-that an RR is complete within 60 days instead of 65, or that the report is complete, thorough and accurate?
 Even if you file state complaints, it is nothing more than a slap on the wrist.
 And it draws attention away from the big picture-that you have solid evals that will fuel a good IEP.
 Mind you, if it gets to 70+ days or more without any correspondence or explanation, you’re going to hear from me.